aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

 </details>

-At the end of the day, evaluating `case1` and `case2` produce the same boolean value, but `case1` produces and then consumes 2 intermediate data structures unnecessarily: `Either` and `Maybe`.
+At the end of the day, evaluating `case1` and `case2` produce the same boolean value, but `case1` constructs and then eliminates 2 intermediate data structures unnecessarily: `Either` and `Maybe`.

 **To summarize, the goal of our optimizations is to remove these unneeded intermediate data structures.** As a result, the code is more performant because there's less purely-overhead work for the computer to do at runtime.

 ## How Code Gets Optimized

-### Primitive Data Flow: Production and Consumption
+### Primitive Data Flow: Constructor and Eliminator

 How does `purs-backend-es` know when unneeded intermediate data structures are being used and when it is safe to remove them?
-These usages arise when primitive data is "produced" and then immediately "consumed".
+These usages arise when primitive data "constructors" are immediately followed by "eliminators".

-For example, the `Right` data constructor below is "produced" when it wraps `"value`" and then immediately consumed by `eitherToMaybe`.
+For example, the `Right` data constructor below is the "constructor" that is immediately "eliminiated" by the `case _ of` in `eitherToMaybe`.

 ```purs
 eitherToMaybe :: forall l r.
 Either l r -> Maybe r